Friulian language: Standardisation

-A challenge that Friulian shares with other minorities is to create a standard language and a unique writing system.
+A challenge that Friulian shares with other minority languages is to codify a standard variety and a suitable writing system.
 The regional law 15/1996 approved a standard orthography, which represents the basis of a common variant and should be used in toponyms, official acts, written documents.
 The standard is based on Central Friulian, which was traditionally the language used in literature already in 1700 and afterwards (the biggest examples are probably Pieri Çorut's works) but with some changes: